 Consider Triangles in Your Composition

-Triangles can be many things, ranging from light sources visible in the image to implied triangles created by multiple subjects within the image.
+Triangles can be many things, ranging from light sources visible in the photo to implied triangles created by multiple subjects within the image.
 Between this and the rule of thirds, the idea of having three of something in pictures comes up a lot in photography.
-Nobody’s quite sure why this is true in photography, but it is.

 Finding the Right Balance

-Achieving balance in an image takes practice, so photographers often start with single-focus images before moving on to multi-focus images.
+Achieving balance in a photo takes practice, so photographers often start with single-focus images before moving on to multi-focus images.

 The Elements of Your Composition